akka/akka-edge-rs/README.md

 *Extending the power of Akka’s event-driven model to resource-constrained devices.*

-Akka Edge support in Rust is designed to empower cloud developers at the edge.
-Akka Edge brings familiar concepts to developers familiar with Akka when used elsewhere, while simultaneously recognizing the resource constraints present at the edge.
+Akka Edge support in Rust is designed to empower Akka developers at the edge.
+Akka Edge Rust brings the concepts of Command and Query Responsibility Segregation (CQRS) to developers familiar with Akka Persistence and Projections recognizing the resource constraints present at the edge.

 ## Documentation